share

 Both approaches have a number of advantages and disadvantages, and this question can only be answered from the point of view of a specific example.
 Monolithic architecture is more suitable for small companies and startups that do not plan for expansion and flexibility in the near future.
 Microservices architecture is suitable for large companies with large budgets who want to make their product more flexible.

-What is the difference between Monolithic and Microservices architecture?
+What is the difference between monolithic and microservices architecture?

 Monolithic architecture is a single complex system in which all services interact with a single database and are represented by a single codebase.
 Microservices is a system that includes many separate autonomous and self-sufficient services that interact with individual databases and with each other through dedicated APIs.

-Which is faster, Microservices or Monolithic?
+Which is faster, microservices or monolithic?

 Each of the architectures provides speed bonuses depending on the type and complexity of the product.
 A monolithic product will work faster if it is a small app with a small set of functions.
 In the opposite situation, a monolithic architecture can backfire and slow down the application.
 Microservice architecture, on the other hand, will slow down a small application, but it will provide faster operation of a complex product with many functions.

-When will you choose Monolithic over Microservices?
+When will you choose monolithic over microservices?

 The choice in favor of a monolithic architecture should be made in a situation if: